FrederickAmpsUp/Clasp/spec/syntax.md

 var x: int = 0;
     // Mutable variables may not be assigned on declaration var y: float;
+var x = 2.5;

-    // Immutable variables must be assigned on declaration let foo: float = 8.6 / 5;
+    // Immutable variables must be assigned on declaration, may be type inferenced let foo: float = 8.6 / 5;
+let bar = 5;

 const pi = 3.14159265; // Type inferenced as float
 const sqrt4: float = 2; // Inference of int overridden by definition as float